-15. PUBLIC DISCLOSURE
+20. PUBLIC DISCLOSURE

-15.1 In line with the guiding principle of transparency, International IDEA publishes information on its procurement activities on its website in line with the Publication of Information Policy.
+20.1 In line with the guiding principle of transparency, International IDEA publishes information on its procurement activities on its website in line with the Publication of Information Policy.

-16. LANGUAGE OF DOCUMENTATION
+21. LANGUAGE OF DOCUMENTATION

-16.1 All the contract templates used by International IDEA are in English.
-Provisions have been made for the translation of some of the templates into Spanish and French.
-All contracts with a value of €10,000 or more should be in English.
-They must be translated if this is not the original language of the contract.
+21.1 All the contract templates used by International IDEA are in English.
+All contracts with a value of €10,000 or more should be in English, and they must be translated if this is not the original language of the contract.
 If this is not feasible then an English summary of the main terms and conditions will suffice.